cloud4rpi/docs/docs/mqtt_api.md

 # Variable Values

-Send the data from the device in massages to the following topic.
+Send the data from the device in messagges to the following topic:

-## Topic

-Send messagges to the following topic:

 ```gradle
 devices/{token}/data